grey-elf/dm/docs/vr/2-kron-hills.md

 > It is estimated that nearly 20,000 gnomes live within the region of the Kron Hills.
 These heights spring eastward from the Lortmils and reach almost to Nyr Dyv.
 Their verge forms the southern boundary of Veluna, then stretches beside the Velverdyva for a time before peaking in the heart of the Gnarley Forest, where many Sylvan Elves happily roam over their crests.
 Their southern slopes demark the end of the Wild Coast region and are a part of the northern region of Celene.
 Some dwarven enclaves exist in the Kron Hills where they butt against the Lortmils, although the number of such demi-humans is not known.
 The gnomes of the region were instrumental in the organization of the army which drove the humanoid hordes from the Lortmils (and the Kron Hills).
 They likewise served with honor in the host which defeated the Horde of Elemental Evil in the battle above Verbobonc.
 > The Kron Hills are mined for metals, precious metals, and gems.
 The upper slopes are quite fertile and grow many crops in sheltered valley and glen.
 Quite a number of scattered enclaves of humans live in peace with the gnomes and other demi-humans of the area, save in the Gnarley Forest, where the Olvenfolk are isolationist.
 [WoG49]

+## Rumors and Information

+Entries in italics are false.

+- *Iuz has sent his forces to the region to rebuild and reclaim the Temple of Elemental Evil*
+- A dragon has been seen crisscrossing the Hills of late, it probably has recently made its lair somewhere nearby
+- Iuzite troops have been crawling all over the hills, conducting raids
+- *Whatever happened to Osnabrölt, the Iuzites are responsible*
+- The tragedy that befell Osnabrölt is only the latest in the warren's long and troubled history

 ## Kron Hills Encounters

 d20 | Encounter